CRUISING THE EASTERN CAPE WITH SEABOURN

-Our Seabourn “Extended Explorations” cruise up the East Coast of Africa originated in Cape Town, South Africa.
+Our Seabourn Sojourn Cruise Review was part of an “Extended Explorations” cruise up the East Coast of Africa which originated in Cape Town, South Africa.
 These Extended Explorations seem to be segments of what used to be called a World Cruise.
-This particular itinerary is great for those who are interested in African Safrari tours and Seabourn laid on some very special excursions.
-This also gives a much needed boost to South African Tourism.
+This particular itinerary is great for those who are interested in African Safari tours and Seabourn laid on some very special excursions.
+This also gives a much-needed boost to South African Tourism.

 A relaxing day by the pool and some sunbathing filled the rest of the morning, and as the Patio Grill was close by, a small lunch was in order!!!
 Which of course included the famous Seabourn fries.

 A very tiring day needs a siesta, to be followed by a tuition class in Ballroom Dancing.
-Four left feet and only half a brain ensured that we got in a bit of a middle.
+Four left feet and only half a brain ensured that we got in a bit of muddle.

 Not too early a start today for the Addo Elephant Park trip.
 Coach took just over an hour to get to the Park where we boarded covered safari jeeps to travel around the massive park.
-Thankfully a lot of it was by tarmaced road so It was not too bumpy, it was only the last section which was off road travel.
+Thankfully a lot of it was by tarmacked road so It was not too bumpy, it was only the last section which was off-road travel.

 Sightings of the Elephants were mainly at the waterholes, where we were also treated to viewing warthogs and their babies, several herds of elephants with their young, zebras and a fleeting glimpse of an impala.
 Keeping wildlife in their natural surroundings is such a privilege.

 Breakfast in the Restaurant today as could not face the bedlam of the Collonade.
-Very civilised.
+Very civilised expereince.